 To promote good governance at the investee companies, voting rights are exercised at general meetings and companies that persistently fail to remedy violations of international norms and are unresponsive to engagement are excluded from the investment universe.
-Governance is assessed through analysis as part of our investment selection, dialogue with companies, analysis of shareholder meeting agendas in the context of exercising voting rights, and monitoring governance related data from external ESG data provider(s).
+Governance is assessed through analysis as part of our investment selection, dialogue with

+Good governance practices include sound management structures, employee relations, remuneration of staff and tax compliance. companies, analysis of shareholder meeting agendas in the context of exercising voting rights, and monitoring governance related data from external ESG data provider(s).